-Hill stations in India are a perfect vacation option for those who want to shoo-away their big-city blues.
-Located at heights ranging from 600 meters above sea level to 3500 meters above sea level.
-Most of India‘s hill stations or resorts are heads and shoulders above other tourist centres.
-What is most unique about these Indian hill stations is the fact.
-That they are confined to India-a colonial India contribution.
-These resorts, popularly known as Hill Stations in India, provide.
-A welcome break from everyday life’s chores and bring us closer to nature.
+Hill stations in India are a perfect holiday option for those who want to get their big-city blues shooed away.
+Located at altitudes between 600 meters above sea level and 3500 meters above sea level.
+Most hill stations or resorts in India are overheads and shoulders above other tourist centres.
+The fact is what’s most unique about those Indian hill stations.
+That they will be confined to contributing to India-a colonial India.
+These resorts provide, popularly known as Indian Hill Stations.
+A welcome break from the tasks of everyday life, and bring us closer to nature.

 Jammu Kashmir is the first Himalayan state of India, but it’s not another hill land of India.
 In fact three regions’ foothill plains; Cashmir’s lakes and blue valleys rising up to alpine passes; Ladakh‘s high altitude plains; and the beautiful mountains beyond those passes.
 Moving one to poetry is enough.
-Among the most attractive parts of this Indian state are the opportunities for adventure.
+The opportunities for adventure are amongst the most attractive parts of this Indian state.
 That can be divided into trekking, mountaineering and Trans Himalayan

-Kashmir is one of the most beautiful and popular tourist regions in India and has been one of the great Moghul emperors since.
-It’s probably most famous for the houseboats on picturesque Dal Lake you’ve not really been to Kashmir until you’ve stayed on one -but there’s a lot more to the Kashmir Valley than just lazing on board.
+Kashmir is one of India’s most beautiful and popular tourist regions, and has been one of the great emperors of Mogul since It’s probably most famous for the houseboats on picturesque Dal Lake you’ve not really been to Kashmir until you’ve stayed on one -but there’s a lot more to the Kashmir Valley than just lazing on board.

 There are a number of interesting mosques, temples and forts around the capital, Srinagar, and, of course, the beautiful Moghul Gardens-laid out in formal patterns hundreds of years ago and as beautiful as it is today.
-But to really enjoy Kashmir, you have to get away from Srinagar, to the hill stations around the valley.
+But you have to get away from Srinagar, to the hill stations around the valley, to really enjoy Kashmir.
 Pahalgam, Gulmarg and Sonamarg are all delightful in themselves, but they also serve as the jump-off points for the many trekking opportunities offered by Kashmir.

 Climate Of Jammu & Kashmir

-The climate is one of the opposites: while in summertime the heat builds up to breaking point in the foothills, people of Ladakh and Kashmir wait for the snow to melt.on the high passes.
-Jammu will be a much more pleasant destination from October onwards.
-However, the best time to enjoy vale of Kashmir and the adventures of the Ladakh region is between the months of May and September.
+The climate is one of the opposites: while in summertime the heat builds up to breaking point in the foothills, people of Ladakh and Kashmir wait for the snow to melt.on the high passes As of October, Jammu will be a much more enjoyable destination.
+But the best time to enjoy Kashmir’s vale and the Ladakh region’s adventures is between the months of May and September.

 Culture Of Jammu & Kashmir

 Most are Muslims living in the Kashmir Valley; the closest links, culturally and ethnically, are with people in the Gilgit District’s northwestern highlands in the Pakistani sector.
-While the Jammu region is dominated by Hindus.
-Trans-Himalayan Buddhism mainly influences Ladakh.
-Sanskrit influences the Kashmiri language and belongs to the Indo-Aryan language Dardic branch also spoken by Gilgit’s hill tribes.
-The great majority of the population resides in the lower reaches of the valley.
+While hindus dominate the Jammu region.
+Ladakh is mainly influenced by Trans-Himalayan Buddhism.
+Sanskrit influences the Kashmiri language and belongs to the Indo-Aryan Dardic branch which is also spoken by the hill tribes of Gilgit.
+The vast majority of the population reside at the valley’s lower reaches.

 Kashmir’s ancient caves and temples reveal a strong connection at the beginning of the Christian era with Indian culture.
 At one time the classical dances of the south are believed to have been practised.
 These arts survived in folk forms only and were performed mainly at ceremonies of marriage.
 The popular Hafiza dance performed by Kashmiri women to the accompaniment of Sufiana Kalam was later replaced by the Bacha Nagma, performed by young boys dressed as women.
 The Bandh Jashna or the “festival of clowns”, a 300- to the 400-year-old genre of Kashmiri folk theatre performed in village squares, satirizes social situations through dance, music and clowning.